sergio11/fitflextv_android/README.md

 ## Overview 🌐

-With **FitFlexTV**, you can access a range of workouts designed for various fitness levels and preferences 🌈.
-Our app offers both free and premium content 💎, ensuring there’s something for everyone.
-For a more personalized experience, you can explore workouts with specific music tracks 🎵 that enhance your focus and enjoyment.
+**FitFlexTV** was created as part of my personal project to learn more about app development, particularly for **fitness** 🏋️‍♀️ on **Smart TVs** 📺.
+The idea behind it was to explore how to build an app that offers a range of workouts suitable for different fitness levels and preferences 🌈.
+It includes both free and premium content 💎, so there’s something for everyone to try, and I wanted to experiment with adding features that would personalize the workout experience 🎵.

-Stay motivated with features that keep you engaged and inspired 🌟. **FitFlexTV** allows you to mark your favorite workouts ❤️ for easy access and apply different filters 🔍 to find the perfect routine for your needs.
-Create and manage multiple profiles 👨‍👩‍👧‍👦 so that each member of your household can have their own tailored workout experience.
+To make the app more engaging, I incorporated features like the ability to mark **favorite workouts** ❤️, apply filters 🔍, and create profiles 👨‍👩‍👧‍👦 for multiple users in a household.
+The goal was to learn how to create a more tailored experience for different users, even in a fitness app.

-The app also offers recommendations based on your fitness profile 🤖, helping you discover the best workouts suited to your goals.
-Whether you're looking to build strength 💪, improve flexibility 🤸‍♂️, or simply stay active 🚶‍♀️, **FitFlexTV** provides the tools you need to stay on track and make the most out of every workout.
+Additionally, I explored integrating recommendations 🤖 based on a user’s fitness profile, helping guide people to workouts that align with their goals.
+Whether it’s strength training 💪, flexibility 🤸‍♂️, or staying active 🚶‍♀️, **FitFlexTV** aims to provide tools to help users stick to their fitness journey.

 ### 💪 Tailored Workouts Just for You

-At **FitFlexTV**, we believe that fitness should be as unique as you are.
-That’s why our app offers workout plans specifically tailored to your goals, preferences, and fitness level.
-Whether you're aiming to lose weight, build muscle, improve flexibility, or simply stay active, **FitFlexTV** has got you covered.
-From high-intensity interval training (HIIT) and strength sessions to yoga and stretching routines, there’s something for everyone.
-With easy-to-follow instructions and video demonstrations, even beginners can jump right in and start moving.
+The idea behind **FitFlexTV** was to offer workouts that are as unique as each person.
+It was a chance for me to experiment with creating plans that are personalized to a user’s goals, preferences, and fitness level.
+Whether it’s HIIT, strength training, yoga, or stretching, I wanted the app to provide varied options, with clear instructions and video demonstrations so anyone can jump in and start.

 <p align="center">
   <img src="doc/picture_12.gif" />
 </p>

-But that's not all—**FitFlexTV** offers both **free workouts** just by signing up and **premium content** for those who want to take their training to the next level.
-Whether you choose to stay with the free content or unlock premium features with a subscription, you’ll have access to a wealth of workouts that you can do anytime, anywhere.
+This project also helped me dive into the concept of offering **free** workouts for everyone and **premium content** for users who want to level up their training.
+I wanted to explore how to handle both content types and how to keep things simple for the user.

 ### 📊 Track Your Progress, Celebrate Your Success

-Seeing your progress is one of the best motivators in any fitness journey. **FitFlexTV** helps you monitor your achievements with detailed stats and insights.
-Track your calories burned, workout duration, and total workouts completed.
-Watch as you improve over time, with every milestone bringing you closer to your fitness goals.
-Whether it’s a small win or a major achievement, **FitFlexTV** is here to celebrate every step with you!
+As part of my learning, I wanted to include progress tracking 📊 to keep users motivated. **FitFlexTV** allows you to monitor stats like calories burned, workout duration, and completed sessions.
+This gave me a chance to experiment with data tracking and visualize how users improve over time, whether it’s small wins or bigger milestones.

 <p align="center">
   <img src="doc/picture_73.gif" />